Rooting Out Incorrect RIPE Atlas Probe Geolocations: Results

 \section{Results}

-Nearly 200 (1.5\% of) probes violate the \sol in May~2024.
-Violating probes are geographically widespread, often hundreds of miles away from their operator-reported geolocation, and cause entire countries to lose the majority of their probe coverage.
+Between May~2024 and March~2025, we conservatively infer that at least 470~unique probes violate \sol.
+Of these, we primarily analyze the 159~probes that remain in violation as of March 2025.
+These probes are geographically widespread, often responding from hundreds of kilometers away from their operator-reported geolocation, and leave entire countries without the majority of their original probe coverage.
 The majority (76\%) of violating probes are likely due to operators misreporting geolocation.
-Operator speed exacerbates the problem: 50\% of probes violate for over 7~weeks until operators update their geolocation.
+Slow operator response times exacerbates the issue: 50\% of probes violate for over 7~weeks until operators update their geolocation.